MrBoomDeveloper/Awery/README.md

 </p>

 ## ⚠️ Disclaimer
-- The developer holds no responsibility for any misuse or legal issues arising from this app.
-It is not affiliated with any content providers and hosts no content.
+- Awery functions as a search engine, displaying links to third-party content.
+The developer is not responsible for any misuse or legal issues.
+Legal concerns should be directed to the content hosts, as Awery is not affiliated with them and hosts no content.
-- Awery functions solely as a search engine that displays links to third-party content.
-Legal concerns should be directed to the content hosts.
+- You can add external repositories by navigating to **Settings -> Extensions** and tapping the GitHub icon.
+Enter URLs ending with `index.min.json`.
+Note that third-party repositories or extensions may have full access to the app and could contain malware.
+Awery does not provide resources for external repositories.
-- This app is intended for educational and personal use only and does not endorse piracy.
+- This app is for educational and personal use and does not support or condone piracy.

 ## ⭐ Support Us
 > **Star the repository to support ongoing development!**